 Meanwhile, prep your pizza toppings.
 Melt the vegan butter and slice your summer squash very thinly.
 Sprinkle salt on top of the squash.
 This will release water from the squash to ensure the pizza crust has a nice crunch.
 After waiting 15 minutes for the water to release, dap the excess water from the squash.
 Set toppings aside.

 Preheat your oven to 500°F. You will need to preheat the oven for one hour to ensure the oven cooks the pizza evenly.
 If you have a pizza stone, make sure to preheat the oven with this stone inside.
 Once the dough has doubled in size, flour your counter and, using your fingers, poke and lightly spread the dough into a thin crust (about 1–2 millimeters).
 When spreading the dough, try not to break up the air bubbles that form, in order to have an airy and light crust.
 If you are using a metal baking tray, make sure to oil the tray well before placing your dough on the tray.
 If using a pizza stone, prepare the dough on a floured tray (without an edge) and slide the pizza onto the stone once it has been topped.

-Top your pizza with Forager Project Mozzarella Shreds and squash.
-Brush the pizza with melted Butter using a pastry brush.
+Top your pizza with Forager Project 3 Cheeze Blend and squash.
+Brush the pizza with melted butter using a pastry brush.
 Bake for 7 minutes, then turn on broil for the last 2 minutes (if your oven does not have a broil feature then cook at 500°F for 10 minutes).
 Sprinkle with sesame seeds if desired.